teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 - - -

 # Fundraising Stories

+Some founders have written detailed accounts of their fundraising process.
+You can learn a lot from them.

 [Moz's $18 Million Venture Financing: Our Story, Metrics and Future](http://moz.com/blog/mozs-18-million-venture-financing-our-story-metrics-and-future).
 Rand Fishkin, 2012.
 A detailed fundraising story with pitch deck (slightly redacted).